 RJ Burkholder, Research Professor of Electromagnetics and RF at The Ohio State University

-In the last several blogs I maintained that the antenna is the most important part of a UHF RFID system (see figure below).
+In the last several blogs I explained why the antenna is the most important part of designing a UHF RFID system (see figure below).
 This is because the computer software, reader, and RFID tag are fairly optimized now, and often outside the control of the system designer anyway.
 Performance improvements must come from the proper selection of the antenna and its deployment.

-Before getting into the fine art of antenna deployment, it was first necessary to understand the basic principles of how antennas work and how the electromagnetic field radiated by an antenna fills and penetrates a given space.
-The main issues are polarization, fading, gain, EIRP (effective isotropic radiated power) and diversity.
+Before getting to antenna deployment in RFID system design, it was first necessary to understand the basic principles of how antennas work and how the electromagnetic field radiated by an antenna fills and penetrates a given space.
+The main issues are polarization, fading, gain, EIRP (effective is otropic radiated power) and diversity.
 A good understanding of these issues will aid the designer in selecting the type and number of antennas, and where to put them for optimum performance.

 Two antennas provide polarization diversity for reading an RFID tag that a single antenna is not able to read due to the tag orientation.

-Another example you have probably seen is a wireless router.
-They usually have at least two antennas.
-Some of the higher capacity routers have three or four antennas.
-The primary purpose of these antennas is to provide diversity in polarization and space.
+Fading is overcome the same way as polarization misalignment, by using more than one antenna.
 The interference pattern and nulls of an antenna are very sensitive to its placement and orientation.
-Another antenna placed just a few inches away will have a completely different pattern.
+A second antenna placed just a short distance away from the first will have a completely different pattern.
 This allows two or more antennas to have far better coverage of a multipath rich environment than a single antenna.

-The same principles of antenna diversity apply to RFID readers.
-That’swhy most UHF readers have more than one antenna port.
+Antenna diversity is why most UHF readers have more than one antenna port.
 A general misunderstanding in RFID is that more antennas let you cover more area.
 That is true to a certain extent, but if you only have one antenna covering a given area, the read rate will suffer.
 For the best coverage, at least two antennas should cover any given point in the region of interest.
 This is illustrated below.

-Diversity-rich RFID coverage zone using for patch antennas on opposite sides.
+Diversity-rich RFID coverage zone using four patch antennas on opposite sides.
 Overlapping beams from different directions provide spatial diversity as well as polarization diversity.

 The example above shows an effective way to cover a fairly large area using four patch antennas (up to 20 feet).
 The antennas can be connected to the same 4-port RFID reader.
 This arrangement provides polarization diversity as well by tilting the beams.
-4-port readers can be easily extended to 16 antennas using a multiplexing switch.
-There are many possibilities for antenna placement, but this basic concept of exploiting diversity will greatly improve tag reading performance.
+However, notice that the patch antennas are not ideal for covering a specified area due to their single-beam illumination.
+That is why it requires at least 4 antennas.